 UNDP Albania has a long-term experience working in the local governance and community support, social inclusion and empowerment of vulnerable groups under the SDG moto "Leave No One Behind".
 The past years work in integrated local development, emergency response to floods disaster, rehabilitation of Education infrastructure builds on UNDP comparative advantage and long track record in governance.
-In April 2020, UNDP started the implementation of "EU4Schools" action, an initiative funded by European Union.
-Through this action 58 educational facility will be repaired and reconstructed in the eleven municipalities affected by the earthquake.
+In April 2020, UNDP started the implementation of "EU4Schools" action, an initiative funded by European Union as part of support to accelerate the recovery process after the earthquake of November 26th, 2019.
+Through this action 63 educational facilities, in 11 affected municipalities, will be repaired and reconstructed in the eleven municipalities affected by the earthquake.